cordphelps/transect/README.md

-### how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in

-### test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data
+#### how different are two samples? : examine rank order correlation via non-metric multi-dimensional scaling tools in R then test drive ggplot() to build the typical NMDS graphics from some imaginary ecological data

 ### the data schema : random data with some realistic relationships and a hidden correlation :